esa/dcgp.js/README.md

 ```

 # Development
 Anyone is welcome to help progress and improve this library.
-Tasks can be found in the [dcgp.js project](https://github.com/mikeheddes/dcgp.js/projects/1).
+Tasks and issues can be found in the [issues tab](https://github.com/esa/dcgp.js/issues).
 If your problem/task is not in the tasks, feel free to create a new issue explaining your problem/task.

 ## Prerequisite
 - docker